anetazsullivan/Waze_Project/README.md

 This project aims to reduce the number of users who stop using or uninstall the Waze app, known as churn.
 Specifically, the focus is on monthly user churn.
 While Waze primarily focuses on increasing overall growth, improving retention rates can indicate satisfied users who continue to use the app.

 Therefore, this project aims to create a prediction model to prevent churn, improve retention, and ultimately benefit the Waze business.

+## Project Proposal:
+1. Compile summary information about the data and beginning to explore
+2. Data exploration & cleaning using Python
+3. Visualization of data using Tableau
+4. Compute descriptive statistics & conduct hypothesis testing
+5. Build a regression model & evaluate the model
+6. Build a machine-learning model & communicate final insights